wp-plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 1.0.2 =

+* Update minimum required WP version from 3.9 to 3.8.

 = 1.0.1 =